-The compiler ignores the following constructs in your design.
+The synthesis tool ignores the following constructs in your design.
 If found, the tool parses and ignores the construct (provided that no logic is required to be synthesized) and continues with the synthesis run.

 - disconnect

-- report
+- assert and report

 - initial values on inout ports

-- assert on ports and signals

-- after